Access elements of distributed arrays from client

 |isaUnderlying||(Not recommended) True if distributed array's underlying elements are of specified class|

 |write||Write distributed data to an output location|

 The methods for distributed arrays are too numerous to list here.
 Most resemble and behave the same as built-in MATLAB functions.
-See Using MATLAB Functions on Distributed Arrays.
+See Run MATLAB Functions with Distributed Arrays.